jessepav/lacygoill-wiki-backup/vim/cmdline.md

 # ?

+When I do:

+    :cd ~/.vim
+    fin * C-d

+Some filepaths are absolute, others are relative.
+Some contain only a filename, other contain several path components.

+Explain those discrepancies.

+Theory: Vim adds  as many path  components as it  needs to remove  any ambiguity between 2 suggestions.
+Sometimes, there's no ambiguity, so it justs suggests a filename.
+Sometimes, there *is* an ambiguity, but it just needs to add one or more parent directories.
+Sometimes, there *is* an ambiguity, and it needs to use the full filepath.

+# ?

 Document that  `+` is a special  character on Vim's command-line,  like `%`, but only at the beginning of a filepath, and only when passed to a command accepting the optional `+cmd` argument.